jsa2/AzureAutoDiagnostic/readme.md

 ### CLI script
 The CLI script below will use current subscription context to setup the solution after user has performed

+Ensure you have selected a single subscription context

 ``` AZ LOGIN; az account set --subscription {subscriptionID} ```
 ```shell
 # clone the project